 What is Dark Post?

-A dark post is a paid social media ad that appears in users' feeds but is not published on the advertiser's public profile or page — making it invisible to anyone who isn't in the targeted audience.
+A dark post is a paid social media ad that appears in users' feeds but is not published on the advertiser's public profile or page.
+Making it invisible.

 What is a Dark Post?